-- 6. Attach clevis to the control horn. - Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
-Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire. - Plug the elevator servo into the receiver and center the servo.
+- 8. Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
+Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire. - 9.
+Plug the elevator servo into the receiver and center the servo.
 Install the servo arm onto the servo.
-The servo arm should be perpendicular to the servo and point toward the middle of the fuselage. - 9.
-With the elevator and elevator servo centered, carefully place a mark on the elevator pushrod wire where it crosses the hole in the servo arm. - 10.
+The servo arm should be perpendicular to the servo and point toward the middle of the fuselage. - 10.
+Be sure both elevator halves are flat.
+Center both elevator halves and hold them in place using a couple of pieces of masking tape. - 11.
+Connect two elevator purshord to the metal domino connector and secure it.
+Insert the wire pushrod into the metal domino connector and secure it. - 12.
+With the elevator halves and elevator servo centered, carefully place a mark on the elevator pushrod wire where it crosses the hole in the servo arm. - 13.
 Using pliers, carefully make a 90 degree bend up at the mark made.
-Cut off the excess wire, leaving about 8mm beyond the bend. - 11.
+Cut off the excess wire, leaving about 8mm beyond the bend. - 14.
 Insert the 90 degree bend up through the hole in the servo arm, install one nylon snap keeper over the wire to secure it to the arm.
-Install the servo arm retaining screw and remove the masking tape the elevator halves. - 12.
-Using thick CA glue, secure the pushrod sleeves to the pushrod sleeve guide. - 13.
-Repeat these step for installing the second elevator.
+Install the servo arm retaining screw and remove the masking tape the elevator halves. - 15.
+Using thick CA glue, secure the pushrod sleeves to the pushrod sleeve guide.